Black Knot of Plum and Cherry

 Black knot can be controlled using a combination of prevention and sanitation.

-- Remove all knots and swellings by pruning 3-4? below the knot during the dormant season before April 1.
-Where infections occur on larger branches, excise infected tissue down to the wood and 2-3? from its edge.
+- Remove all knots and swellings by pruning 3-4 inches below the knot during the dormant season before April 1.
+Where infections occur on larger branches, excise infected tissue down to the wood and 2-3 inches from its edge.

 - Burn, bury, or otherwise remove prunings from the area because they may still be an active source of spores.